Educational Studies in Mathematics

 Educational Studies in Mathematics is a peer-reviewed academic journal covering mathematics education.
 It was established by Hans Freudenthal in 1968.
-The journal is published by Springer Science+Business Media and the editors-in-chief are Susanne Prediger (Technical University of Dortmund) and David Wagner (University of New Brunswick).
+The journal is published by Springer Science+Business Media and the editors-in-chief are Vilma Mesa (University of Michigan) and David Wagner (University of New Brunswick).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.402.

 Editors-in-chief

 The following persons are or have been editors-in-chief: